purple4reina/sample-apps/couchbase/README.md

 will run couchbase in a docker container.

 After starting the service, go to http://<DOCKER_IP>:8091 to setup your server.
+_This is really important and must be done each time you start the service!_
-_This is really important!_ Just run quickly through the quick start and select the default options.
+Just run quickly through the quick start and select the default options.
 You can get the ip of your docker vm by doing `echo $DOCKER_HOST`.

 ## Sample app